rahuljiresal/XirSys/README.md

 `XSClient` automatically authenticates requests based on its `username` and `secretKey` properties.
 Providing you have them set, the client will take care of the authentication process automatically.

+Here's how you would get a list of servers for a given domain:

 ```
 XSClient *client = [[XSClient alloc] initWithUsername:@"samsymons" secretKey:@"secretkey"];
 [client getIceServersForDomain:@"perch.co" application:@"default" room:@"default" secure:YES completion:^(NSArray *servers, NSError *error) {